Magdalena, Argentina: What to pack, what to wear, and when to go [2023]

 June

-June in Magdalena is crisp.
+June in Magdalena is cool.
 The rain can amount to several inches/centimeters.
 During this time, temperatures average in the high 50s F (mid 10s C), although night temperatures can dip into the low 30s F (single digits C).

 What to wear/what to pack: